Dianne van Giersbergen: Solo career (2022–present)

-Dianne van Giersbergen announced on 19 October 2022, that she would begin working on her debut solo album alongside Joost van den Broek.
+Van Giersbergen announced on 19 October 2022, that she would begin working on her debut solo album alongside Joost van den Broek.
 The album, which will be called Soulward Bound, also contains the single "After the Storm", which was released on 14 February 2023.
-During a live chat on the release day of the single, van Giersbergen, revealed that it might take five years for the album to come out.
+During a live chat on the release day of the single, van Giersbergen revealed that it might take five years for the album to come out.
+Four other singles were released in support of the album: "Unleash the Siren", "A Symphonic Tragedy", "Flameborn", "The Elders' Call", and "Phantom of War".

 Reviews

-Giersbergen's vocal and performing delivery can pull in the audience, according to a review in Mindbreed.
+Van Giersbergen's vocal and performing delivery can pull in the audience, according to a review in Mindbreed.
 Reviewer Tim Blevins in 2014 noted that Giersbergen seemed to be a "good fit" for the band Xandria.
 Reviewer Eric May in 2013 in New Noise magazine described her as a "sultry siren" and wrote that there was "something majestically powerful in her mesmerizing vocal harmonies."
 Another reviewer described her vocals as "breathtaking" with great personality, charisma and charm.